devhausleipzig/mac-setup-script/README.md

-# Setup your Dev Environemnt
+# Setup your Dev Environment

 1. Download the contents of the repo (Click code on the upper rigth, then Download ZIP)
 2. Create folder in your home directory called `dev`